algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 FABGen already supports the binding for Python/Lua and Go, but it does not support Rust yet.

-With all of these features and the rise of Rust, it is a good idea to add the support for Rust for FABGen.
+Given Rust's popularity and its features, adding support for Rust in FABGen is a good idea.

 ## Audience